 Detailed description with full calculator of on calculla.

 About dual taxation - find correct agreement of Polish vs your-country authorities.
-If you're lucky, you don't have to pay anything more than you earned in Poland.
+If you're lucky, you don't have to pay anything more than you earned in Poland to your "other country".

-Self employment (contracting) in PolandSelf employment is popular in some sectors.
-IT is good example.
+Self employment (contracting) in PolandSelf employment is very popular in some sectors.
+IT is a good example.

-It makes sense to be self-employed, drive your own small company, because:
+It makes sense to be self-employed, to work on your own small business, because:

-- the accountancy is quite simple and accountant is quite cheap (expect 100 - 200 PLN a month)
+- the accountancy for self-employed is quite simple and accountant is quite cheap (expect 100 - 200 PLN a month).

-- there is a lot of expenses allowed to claim as bussiness expenses (travel, car, mobile, internet, laptop, other equipment)
+- there is a lot of expenses allowed to claim as deductible bussiness expenses: travel costs, car, mobile, internet, laptop, other equipment,

-- you pay also ZUS (insurances) - expect roughly 1k a year, however there is reduced rate (think 500 PLN) for new companies (first 2 years of a company)
+- you have to also pay ZUS (insurance) - expect roughly 1k a month, however there is a reduced rate (think 500 PLN) for new companies (first 2 years of a company life)